-POLICYHOLDER SURPLUS – excess of an insurance company’s assets above its legal obligations to meet the benefits (liabilities) payable to its policyholders.
-Also, the net worth in an insurance company adjusted for the overstatement of liabilities.
+POLICYHOLDER SURPLUS – Excess of an insurance company’s assets above its legal obligations to meet the benefits (liabilities) payable to its policyholders.
+Also, the net worth of an insurance company is adjusted for the overstatement of liabilities.

 POLICY RIDER – An amendment to an insurance policy that becomes part of the insurance contract and either expands or limits the benefits payable under the contract.

 POOLING – The method by which each member of an insurance pool shares in each and every risk written by the other members of the pool.

 PREFERRED RISK – A proposed insured who presents a significantly less than average likelihood of loss and who is charged a lower than standard premium rate.

 PREMIUM – The dollar amount paid for an insurance policy.

 PRIMARY INSURANCE – First layer property or liability coverage carried by the insured that provides benefits up to the limits of a policy, regardless of other insurance policies in effect.

 REINSURANCE – A form of insurance that insurance companies buy for their own protection, “a sharing of insurance.”
 An insurer (the reinsured) reduces its possible maximum loss on either an individual risk or a large number of risks by giving (ceding) a portion of liability to another insurance company (reinsurer).